Learn how to use the Oracle/PLSQL COALESCE function with syntax and examples.

-In Oracle/PLSQL, the coalesce function returns the first non-null expression in the list.
-If all expressions evaluate to null, then the coalesce function will return null.
+The Oracle/PLSQL COALESCE function returns the first non-null expression in the list.
+If all expressions evaluate to null, then the COALESCE function will return null.

 expr1 to expr_n are the expressions to test for non-null values.

-You could use the coalesce function in an SQL statement as follows:
+You could use the coalesce function in a SQL statement as follows:

-The above coalesce statement is equivalent to the following IF-THEN-ELSE statement:
+The above COALESCE function is equivalent to the following IF-THEN-ELSE statement:

 IF address1 is not null THEN result := address1; ELSIF address2 is not null THEN result := address2; ELSIF address3 is not null THEN result := address3; ELSE result := null; END IF;

 The COALESCE function will compare each value, one by one.